mattermost-community/focalboard/docs/index.md

 Our goal is to make your experience as great as possible.
 Follow these simple steps to contribute:

-1. [Clone the project from GitHub](https://github.com/mattermost/focalboard) and follow the steps in the README to build.
+1. [Fork the Focalboard repo](https://github.com/mattermost/focalboard), clone it locally, and follow the steps in the README to build.
 Read the [developer tips & tricks](dev-tips.md) to get started.

-2. Find [help wanted tickets in GitHub](https://github.com/mattermost/focalboard/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+2. Find [help wanted tickets that are up for grabs in GitHub](https://github.com/mattermost/focalboard/issues?q=is%3Aopen+is%3Aissue+label%3A%22Up+for+grabs%22).
 Comment to let everyone know you’re working on it, and to allow a core contributor to assign the issue to you.
-If there’s no ticket for what you want to work on see [contributions without a ticket.](contributions-without-ticket.md).
+If there’s no ticket for what you want to work on see [contributions without a ticket](contributions-without-ticket.md).

 3. When your changes are ready, run through our [checklist for pull requests](contribution-checklist.md).
 Note that if it’s your first contribution, there is a standard [CLA](https://www.mattermost.org/mattermost-contributor-agreement/) to sign.